joshfrench/om-wiki-fork/Documentation-(om.next).md

 A protocol for declaring queries.
 This method should always return a vector.
 The query may include quoted symbols that start with `?`.
-If bindings for these query varialbes are supplied via `IQueryParams` they will replace the symbols.
+If bindings for these query variables are supplied via `IQueryParams` they will replace the symbols.

 ### IQueryParams